-Thanks to your support, our shops and other retail schemes bring in over £2 million each year – that’s around 30% of our total annual running costs.
+Thanks to your support, our shops and other retail schemes bring in almost £3 million each year – that’s over 25% of our total annual running costs.

 The reason our shops do so well is that you donate good quality items on a regular basis for us to sell.
-Most of our shops have parking nearby so you can drop off your donations of good quality clothing, shoes, toys, jewellery, bags, books, curtains, DVDs, CDs and computer games.
+Most of our shops have parking nearby so you can drop off your donations of good quality clothing, shoes, toys, jewellery, bags, books, curtains, DVDs and CDs.
 View a list of our shop locations

 Generating maximum income from your donations

 We aim to maximise the income potential of all items that our supporters generously donate for us to sell.
 We do this through a five-step process.